 This recipe yields enough pesto to toss with pasta for 6 to 8 people.
 Feel free to double the recipe if you really want to make it in bulk.
 I live alone so this is plenty of pesto for me!

-- 4 cups of packed arugula leaves, stems removed
+- 4 cups packed fresh arugula (thick stems removed if not using baby arugula)

 - 1 cup freshly grated Parmesan cheese